Venue hire For lease Have your say Contact us search arrow Subscribe

 Oral history volunteers

-Our volunteers have interviewed moire than 90 people who have lived or worked at on Harbour Trust sites and maintain a special connection to that place.
+Our volunteers have interviewed more than 90 people who have lived or worked at Harbour Trust sites and maintain a special connection to that place.
 Volunteer interviewers have captured stories from former soldiers who served at North Head, Middle Head or Woolwich; former dock workers at Cockatoo Island; even those who spent their childhood on our sites.
 These stories are being transcribed and kept so these memories will not be lost.

 Restoration volunteers